 What is “Solr”?

 Solr is an open-source search platform from the Apache Lucene project.
 Essentially, Lucene is a Java-based indexing and search tool.
 Solr provides a friendly way to query Lucene and format the results.

 How does the PLOS Search use Solr?

-The Search Results Page shows faceting on the left (number of articles per journal, per subject category, and per article type) and suggests related searches on the right (authors, editors, and institutions).
+The Search Results Page shows faceting on the search bar (number of articles per journal, per subject category, and per article type) and suggests related searches on the right (authors, editors, and institutions).
 Every time a query is submitted through the search form, additional queries are submitted to Solr.
 These additional results are displayed as facets and suggestions.

 Are there any example using the PLOS Search API?